Prague in May

 Festivals and Things to Do

+May 5th and 6th.
 Prague Marathon will be run on the weekend closest to May 7th.
+This year the main marathon event os on Sunday 6th.
 Expect travel disruption and restrictions on the Old Town Square and surrounding roads.
 Details on the Prague Marathon page.

 Agharta Jazz Festival is only shown at the Agharta Jazz club just off the Old Town Square and invites a selection of local and international talent.
 This is usually a 2 week festival in either May or June. www.agharta.cz.